DavidBrainard/SphereRendererToolbox/README.md

 SphereRendererToolbox
 =====================

 SphereRendererToolbox is a Matlab toolbox for rendering spheres under point lights.
-For more in formation, please see the SphereRendererToolbox wiki: https://github.com/DavidBrainard/SphereRendererToolbox/wiki
+For more information, please see the SphereRendererToolbox wiki: https://github.com/DavidBrainard/SphereRendererToolbox/wiki

 SphereRendererToolbox Copyright (c) 2012 The SphereRendererToolbox Team.
 SphereRendererToolbox is released under the MIT License.
 Please see LICENSE.txt for details.